• Skip to primary navigation

 Instructions

-• Bring the grouse breasts to a simmer with the stock and wild onion leaves, season lightly, and cook for 1.5 hours or until the meat can be pulled with a fork.
+• Bring the grouse breasts to a simmer with the stock and wild onion leaves if using.
+Season lightly, and cook for 1.5 hours or until the meat can be pulled with a fork.
 Cool the breasts in the liquid and reserve.

-• Pour the wild rice into the cooking liquid, you should have about 4.5 cups left add the vegetables.
-Bring the stock, wild rice, celery and onions or shallots to a boil, then turn the heat down to low, cover, and cook for 20-25 minutes, or until the wild rice is tender but not over cooked.
+• Pour the wild rice into the cooking liquid, you should have about 4.5 cups left.
+Add the vegetables.
+Bring the stock, wild rice, celery and onions or shallots to a boil.
+Turn the heat down to low, cover, and cook for 20-25 minutes, or until the wild rice is tender but not over cooked.

 • Drain the liquid from the wild rice and reserve, then cover the rice and allow to steam with the residual heat.
 Pull the grouse meat into bite-sized pieces, then combine with the cooked rice and vegetables.

-• Heat the butter or oil, gently brown and season the mushrooms, then toss with the rice and grouse, double check the seasoning and adjust to taste with salt, and additional butter if the mixture tastes dry.
+• Heat the butter or oil, gently brown and season the mushrooms over medium high heat in a frying pan.
+Toss the mushrooms with the rice and grouse.
+Double check the seasoning and adjust to taste with salt, and additional butter if the mixture tastes dry.

 Parched wild rice with sharptail grouse, dried ramps, and blue chanterelles